britram/rains-prototype/draft-trammell-rains-protocol.md

 ### Delegation and redirection are separate operations

-Any system which can provide the authenticity properties enumerated above is freed from one of the design characteristics of the present domain name
-system: the requirement to bind a zone of authority to a specific set of authoritative servers.
-Since the authenticity of delegation must be a protected by a chain of signatures back to the root of authority, the location within the infrastructure where an authoritative mapping "lives" is no longer bound to a specific name server.
+Any system which can provide the authenticity properties enumerated above is freed from one of the design characteristics of the present domain name system: the requirement to bind a zone of authority to a specific set of authoritative servers.
+Since the authenticity of a delegation must be protected by a chain of signatures back to the root authority, the location within the infrastructure where an authoritative mapping "lives" is no longer bound to a specific name server.
 While the present design of DNS does have its own scalability advantages, this implication allows a much larger design space to be explored for future name service work, as a Delegation need not always be implemented via redirection to another name server.

 ### Unicode alone may not be sufficient for distinguishable names